nginxinc/NGINX-Demos/zookeeper-demo/README.md

      $ docker-compose up -d
      ```

-1. Now cd into zookeeper directoy and execute the following `docker exec` command 'zk-tool watch-children /services/http' command to watch for changes (additions/deletions under the /services/http path).
-This triggers script.sh whenever a change in the number of http service containers is detected
+1. Now cd into zookeeper directoy and execute the following two `docker exec` commands.
+The first one is to create a /services path under ZK and the second one is to watch for changes (additions/deletions under the /services/http path in ZK).
+It triggers script.sh whenever a change in the number of http service containers is detected
      ```
      $ cd zookeeper
+     $ docker exec -ti zookeeper ./zk-tool create /services -d abc
      $ docker exec -ti zookeeper ./zk-tool watch-children /services/http
      ```